Quickstart: Use Azure Redis in Python

 Enable Microsoft Entra ID authentication on your cache

-For an existing cache, first check to see if Microsoft Entra authentication is enabled.
-If it's not, complete the following steps to enable Microsoft Entra authentication.
-We recommend that you use Microsoft Entra ID for authentication in your applications.
+If you have a cache, check to see if Microsoft Entra Authentication has been enabled.
+If not, then enable it.
+We recommend using Microsoft Entra ID for your apps.

 1. In the Azure portal, select the Azure Cache for Redis instance where you'd like to use Microsoft Entra token-based authentication.

-Screenshot that shows Authentication selected in the service menu and the Enable Microsoft Entra Authentication checkbox selected.
+Screenshot showing authentication selected in the resource menu and the enable Microsoft Entra authentication checked.

 Important

-When the enable operation is finished, the nodes in your cache reboot to load the new configuration.
-We recommend that you complete this operation during your standard maintenance window or outside your peak business hours.
-The process can take up to 30 minutes.
+Once the enable operation is complete, the nodes in your cache instance reboots to load the new configuration.
+We recommend performing this operation during your maintenance window or outside your peak business hours.
+The operation can take up to 30 minutes.

-For information about using Microsoft Entra ID with the Azure CLI, see the identity reference pages.
+For information on using Microsoft Entra ID with Azure CLI, see the references pages for identity.

-Install Microsoft Authentication Library
+Install the Microsoft Authentication Library

 pip install azure-identity